We asked 7 lawmakers and Vice President Vance what they're doing to end the government shutdown

 "This has reached the point of insanity," Hawley said.
 "Why are Americans having to suffer because of the political games?"

-The senator has called for Congress to pass a standalone bill to restore funding for SNAP benefits.
+The senator has called for Congress to pass his standalone bill to restore funding for SNAP benefits.
 He said he's "available to talk to anybody who wants to talk on any subject."
+Senate Democrats have also introduced a measure to fully fund SNAP and WIC, the Women, Children and Infants nutritional program, for the duration of the shutdown.

 Takano: It's up to the American people